photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

 Because we want to create the best possible product for our users, we have a set of guidelines to ensure that all submissions are acceptable:

-- **Features and improvements must be fully implemented** so that they can be released at any time without additional work
+- [ ] **Features and improvements must be fully implemented** so that they can be released at any time without additional work
-- **Automated tests are mandatory to ensure the changes work as expected** and to reduce repetitive manual work on our side
+- [ ] **Automated unit and/or acceptance tests are mandatory** to ensure the changes work as expected and to reduce repetitive manual work on our side
-- **Frontend components must be responsive** to work and look properly on phones, tablets, and desktop computers; you must have tested them on all major browsers and different devices
+- [ ] **Frontend components must be responsive** to work and look properly on phones, tablets, and desktop computers; you must have tested them on all major browsers and different devices
-- In case you submit database-related changes, they must be tested and compatible with SQLite, MariaDB, and MySQL
+- [ ] In case you submit database-related changes, they must be tested and compatible with SQLite, MariaDB, and MySQL
-- If needed, updated documentation should be provided in a separate pull request
+- [ ] Updated documentation and translations should be provided (specify if needed)

 !!! example ""
     These guidelines are not intended as a filter or barrier to participation.
 If you are unfamiliar with Open Source development, we [will help you](https://gitter.im/browseyourlife/community).

+### Contributor License Agreement ###

+After submitting your first pull request, you will automatically be asked to accept our [Contributor License Agreement (CLA)](https://cla-assistant.io/photoprism/photoprism):

+- This gives us the ability to [(re-)license all code and documentation](https://en.wikipedia.org/wiki/Software_relicensing) at any time, *almost* as if we had created it ourselves (you retain the rights to your own work, which may be different for other CLAs)
+- Otherwise, we cannot accept pull requests, as this would mean that we are not able to change the license at a later time, even though most of the code was developed by us
+- This may be necessary, for example, if the license is incompatible with a larger combined work, we want to remove some restrictions on the AGPL/Creative Commons license, or it turns out that someone is abusing the existing license in a way we don't yet know about
+- The lack of a formal contract would also lead to legal uncertainty, as some contributors could later claim that they did not intend to license their code in any way and that it was stolen

 ### To submit new code... ###